mircoporetti/catinaflat-job-notices/README.md

 # Catinaflat Job Notice Scraper

-This application automatically checks for new job notices on catinaflat.de every 3 hours and sends email notifications when new opportunities are available, helping cat sitters stay informed about potential jobs.
+This application automatically checks for new job notices on catinaflat.de every hour and sends email notifications when new opportunities are available, helping cat sitters stay informed about potential jobs.

 ## Implementation